wbstack/api/README.md

 ### Install dependencies

-It is recommened to install the php dependencies via a composer docker container as that contains the required php extensions:
+It is recommended to install the php dependencies via a composer docker container as that contains the required php extensions:
 ```
 docker run --rm -it -v $PWD:/app -u $(id -u):$(id -g) composer install --ignore-platform-reqs
 ```